King Charles grants himself important title formerly held by Prince Philip

 Although this title is an important one, many still wonder who is going to be awarded the late Prince's other title - the Duke of Edinburgh.
 Although many believed that Prince Edward would take on the mantel, which is one of the highest titles awarded by the Royal Family, owing to his involvement with the Duke of Edinburgh award - this is yet to be the case.

-“The King wants to slim down the monarchy [so] it wouldn't make sense to make the Earl the Duke of Edinburgh,” a palace source told The Daily Mail (opens in new tab).
+“The King wants to slim down the monarchy [so] it wouldn't make sense to make the Earl the Duke of Edinburgh,” a palace source told The Daily Mail.
 "The King wants to slim down the monarchy, as is well known.
 That means it wouldn't make sense to make the Earl the Duke of Edinburgh."

 As King Charles drags his heels on awarding this title, many believe the Duchy of Edinburgh may be culled as a part of the King's vision of a slimmed-down monarchy.
 However, reports that Princess Charlotte's new title may be Duchess of Edinburgh indicate that the Duchy will carry on.

-Aoife is Junior News Editor at woman&home.
+Junior News Editor

-She's an Irish journalist and writer with a background in creative writing, comedy, and TV production.
+Aoife is an Irish journalist and writer with a background in creative writing, comedy, and TV production.

-Formerly Aoife was a contributing writer at Bustle and her words can be found in the Metro, Huffpost, Delicious, Imperica, EVOKE and her poetry features in the Queer Life, Queer Love anthology.
+Formerly woman&home's junior news editor and a contributing writer at Bustle, her words can be found in the Metro, Huffpost, Delicious, Imperica and EVOKE.

 Outside of work you might bump into her at a garden center, charity shop, yoga studio, lifting heavy weights, or (most likely) supping/eating some sort of delicious drink/meal.